 Besides, VM snapshots require large disk space, and may bring serious performance penalty.
 Therefore, you shouldn’t rely on them too much.

 Exclude snapshots, here leave 4 ways to backup VMware Workstation VMs properly.
 Next, I will introduce the detailed steps of them respectively.
-You can click the anchor text to go to the interested part.

 Way 1: Manually Copy Virtual Machine Disk Files

 1. Launch VMware Workstation, move the cursor to the name of the VM you want to backup.
 There will be a box showing the folder path where the virtual disk files and configuration files of this system are stored.